di1221/front_end_mobile_portfolio/src/README.md

 ******** Accepted the challenge! *************

+#### Optimizations on main.js ############
+-- using getElementById instead of querySelector for label change on pizza resize -- Changes the slider value to a percent width
+-- change pizza size function changes:
+     removed unnecessary calculations
+     pulled length calculations out of the repetitive loop causing forced asynchronous layouts -- in update pizza position function : reduced the # of times from 200 to 25 for updating positions removed unnecessary for loop

 ##### Changed the following #####
 1. added character set to header in pizza.html.
 It was already present in the other html files